learn-co-curriculum/dsc-tuning-neural-networks-with-regularization-lab-v2-1/README.md

 ## Train-test Split

 Now onto the ever familiar train-test split!
+Below, perform an appropriate train test split.
-Be sure to split both the complaint data (now transformed into word vectors) as well as their associated labels.
-Perform an appropriate train test split.
+> Be sure to split both the complaint data (now transformed into word vectors) as well as their associated labels.

 ```python